EAISI/discover-projects/ames-housing/README.md

 ## Exercise 6 - Assess which model performs best
 ### Evaluation

-The performance metric for the prediction model should be the Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
+The performance metric for the prediction model should be the Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sale price.
 This makes it the Root-Mean-Squared-Log-Error (RMSLE).
 By plotting a histogram of the sale price you will understand why the logarithm is recommended.